juju/docs/src/en/reference-release-notes.md

     * the "null" provider is now available, for creating environments with existing machines.
     * admin-secret is now chosen automatically if omitted from the configuration of a new environment.
     * control-bucket is now chosen automatically if omitted from the configuration for new ec2 and openstack environments.
     * Logging has changed.
-You can specify an environment variable "JUJU_LOGGING_CONFIG", or you can specify --log-config on the command line.
+You can specify an environment variable "JUJU_LOGGING_CONFIG", or you can specify --logging-config on the command line.
 To show the log on the command line, now use --show-log.
-The --debug has been kept to be short-hand for `--log-config==DEBUG --show-log`, and --verbose has been deprecated with its current meaning.
+The --debug has been kept to be short-hand for `--logging-config==DEBUG --show-log`, and --verbose has been deprecated with its current meaning.

   ### Resolved issues